goci-io/atlantis-helm-deployment/README.md

 **Maintained by [@goci-io/prp-terraform](https://github.com/orgs/goci-io/teams/prp-terraform)**

 This module deploys [Atlantis](https://www.runatlantis.io/) as helm release, provides a server side workflow definition and optionally creates required [cert-manager](https://github.com/goci-io/aws-cert-manager-helm) `Certificate` resource to use for HTTPS.
+When you enable the cert-manager resources we automatically setup atlantis to use an https server (end to end SSL).

 We extend the [runatlantis/atlantis](https://hub.docker.com/r/runatlantis/atlantis/) image by adding [`tfenv`](https://github.com/cloudposse/tfenv).
 By adding `tfenv` into the process you can access all environment variables as terraform variables.